-I have some friends who joke that there’s a bit of debate over whether or not I really qualify as a renal patient This is because compared to what some of them have lived through, and in many cases are still dealing with, my own circumstances look like a walk in the park.
-Surely my life should be completely fine and sorted, I’m very lucky, so I certainly shouldn’t be complaining of any problems, because all my ducks are in a row…
+I have some friends who joke that there’s some debate over whether I really qualify as a renal patient.
+This is because compared to what some of them have lived through, and in many cases are still dealing with, my own circumstances look like a walk in the park.
+I have a successful transplant, so surely my life should be completely fine and sorted, I’m very lucky, so I certainly shouldn’t be complaining of any problems, because all my ducks are in a row…

 Only they’re not.
 Many days, this is closer to my reality!